 Please refer to our example curriculum sheet to gain a general idea of the course structure.

 Digital tools are now a necessary tool for all landscape architects.
 The Department requires all students to have unlimited access to their own personal computer.
 Because of the professional application of complex graphic programs and very large data files for most course work, the departments computer requirements exceed the average user’s computing needs.
-Please see the AAA computing page for computer minimum requirements and recommendations.
+Please see the College of Design Technology Services blog for computer minimum requirements and recommendations.